delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 List your achievements at a job, not the duties you had to do.

 Avoid spelling and grammar mistakes at all costs.
-Pay someone to read over it if you have to.
+Pay someone to read it if you have to.
 Message me if you need help with this.
 I'm not an expert at spell checking, but I can be another pair of eyes.

 Don't fill it chock full of information.
 Keep it short and sweet.